isaacJose/GP3U/README.md

 ## Licença

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/rodrigoaggeu/GP3U/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/rodrigoaggeu/GP3U/blob/master/LICENSE) file for details.